Budget Will Be Set Up with Existing GST on Online Gaming

 Item Was Not on the Agenda.
 Next GST Council Meeting Likely in August

-The heavy 28% GST burden over entry deposits in casinos and online games was not relieved by the 53rd GST Council Meeting as the matter didn’t even enter the agenda, along with several other items.
+The heavy 28% GST burden over entry deposits in casinos and online games was not relieved by the 53rd GST Council Meeting.
+The matter didn’t even enter the agenda, along with several other items.

 “It wasn’t on the agenda.
 It didn’t come for discussion, it wasn’t taken up,” Union Minister of Finance Nirmala Sitharaman told the media at the Press Conference following the Meeting.

-Despite the current setback, the glimmer of hope for the Indian online money gaming industry has not vanished.
-The long-awaited review of the new levy, which is still on the horizon, could theoretically bring about a positive change or even a roll-back of the tax, as industry representatives keep pleading.
+Despite the current setback, there is glimmer of hope for the Indian online money gaming industry.
+The long-awaited review of the new levy could theoretically bring about a positive change.
+It could even do a roll-back of the tax.
+Something industry representatives keep pleading.

-The Union and State Finance Ministers agreed to convene the next GST Council Meeting “at the earliest possible date after today” to discuss any urgent matters that did not make it to the 53rd Meeting’s agenda.
+The Union and State Finance Ministers agreed to hold the next GST Council Meeting “at the earliest possible date after today.”
+They will discuss any urgent matters that did not make it to the 53rd Meeting’s agenda.

 “While there were a lot of agendas, a considerable number was taken up today.
 Even as we concluded today, we acknowledge the fact that we have ready agenda points, which we could not take up today, for want of time.
 We will take them up in the next meeting,” Union FM Sitharaman explained.